MeRVeCaKi/ImageProcessing/README.md

 # ImageProcessing
+# Negative Image
-negative-image ( Creating a negative image using a digital matrix )
+Creating a negative image using a digital matrix